 As the wellness boom continues, many people are looking into the benefits of a sober curious lifestyle.
-Although alcohol is ubiquitous in our culture, there’s no doubt that it comes with several deleterious health effects, not the least of which is a pretty gnarly hangover the next day.
+Although drinking is ubiquitous in our culture, there’s no doubt that alcohol comes with several harmful mental and physical health effects, not the least of which is a pretty gnarly hangover the next day.

 What Does It Mean to Be Sober Curious?